The Lucy Show: Production

 There were further changes to the series.
 Vivian Vance reduced the number of episodes in which she appeared in that season to spend more time on the East Coast with her husband, literary editor John Dodds.
 Ann Sothern, whom Ball considered to be "the best comedian in the business, bar none" and a personal friend, made a number of appearances during 1964 and 1965 as the "Countess Framboise" (née Rosie Harrigan) to fill Vance's absence.
 The Countess, who had been widowed by the death of her husband, "who left her his noble title and all of his noble debts," was always trying to get money to pay off her debts.
-She also did battle with Mr. Mooney, whom she called "Mr. Money".
+She also did battle with Mr. Mooney and, somewhat tongue-in-cheek, she addressed him as "Mr. Money," which he found mildly annoying, even as he gently attempted to correct her.
 Because it was known that Vance would be leaving the series, Sothern was proposed as the new co-star, but she declined.
-Sothern allegedly wanted to share top billing with Ball, a term that Ball was unwilling to accept.
+Sothern reportedly wanted to share top billing with Ball, who flatly refused to consider the notion.
 Sothern made three more guest appearances during the following (1965–66) season.

 In the spring of 1965, Vance was growing tired of commuting weekly between her home on the East Coast and Los Angeles.
 To continue appearing on the show, Vance wanted more creative control with the opportunity to produce and direct episodes and to receive better pay.
 Agents and studio executives misinformed Ball regarding Vance's desires, believing that she wanted to be Ball's equal.
 It was decided not to meet Vance's requests, leaving both Ball and Vance feeling betrayed by the other.
 As a result, Vance decided to leave the series.
 Ball would later regret not giving Vance what she requested.
-Without Vance on the show, Ball seriously considered ending the series, feeling she couldn't continue without her.
+Without Vance on the show, Ball seriously considered ending the series, feeling she could not continue without her.

 Even though Candy Moore, Jimmy Garrett, and Ralph Hart were still contracted to the series, they were used minimally during the third year.
-For example, in the episode "Lucy and The Old Mansion", which was the final Season 3 installment, filmed in January 1965, Moore, Garrett, and Hart appear in the opening scene, have a few lines of dialogue, then exit.
+For example, in the episode "Lucy and the Old Mansion", which was the final Season 3 installment, filmed in January 1965, Moore, Garrett, and Hart appear in the opening scene, have a few lines of dialogue, then exit.
 It is the last time in which all of the three children are seen, and they were subsequently written out in Season 4.
 Dropping Candy Moore, in fact, was Ball's decision.
-Because Moore was very popular with teenagers and the subject of dozens of articles in youth-oriented magazines at the time, her departure was originally nixed by CBS but finally accepted when Ball threatened to "retire."
+Because Moore was popular with teenagers and the subject of dozens of articles in youth-oriented magazines at the time, her departure was originally nixed by CBS but finally accepted when Ball threatened to "retire".

 The third season included such guest stars as Jack Benny, Bob Hope, Danny Kaye, and Arthur Godfrey.